usrrname/radius-angular/README.md

 }
 ```

+Run `verdaccio`, `npm publish`, then `npm install <your-package-name>` in a new project to check the latest published version can be imported.

 ## Creating NPM Packages

 - Run the command `npm run build:ds` to build the design system, this will create a dist folder, in package.json in dist folder change the name and the version of it accordingly.
 - Go into dist directory using command `cd dist/ds`.
 - Pack the distribution directory using `npm pack` as an archive to upload.
-  Note: the `package.json` within the selected `ds` project should contain updated versioning, author and repo details.
+  Note: the `package.json` within the selected `ds` project should contain updated package name, versioning, author and repo details.
 - Publish the library using `npm publish`.

 > You would have to do `npm login` to publish the library.
 If you have an account put your login information or, you can create one at <https://www.npmjs.com> for free.